renctan/mongo-solr/README.md

 Please check out the wiki for more details about this project.

+# Features

+* Automatically retries failed operations to Mongo or Solr (The script assumes that the link to Mongo/Solr is just temporarily broken and can be resolved momentarily).
+* Periodically sets checkpoints and automatically resumes from them.
+* Includes a client plugin for Mongo shell.
+* Supports indexing to multiple Solr Servers.

 # Ruby version

 The scripts can run on both v1.8.7 and 1.9.x, but it is not fully tested on v1.8.7, so it is recommended to use this with v1.9.